mtask/SmartIndexLLM/README.md

 ## SmartIndexLLM

 SmartIndexLLM allows you to index data from text and pdf files which can then be use in prompts with a locally running large language model (LLM).

+As an example, let say that you have a PDF file that contains techinal information about game consoles.
+Then you want to know somethingö
+At high level you are able to make query to the indexed data from the pdf, like `playstation AND cpu`, and then you can give the LLM a prompt like `Give me details about PS5's CPU`.
+Response from the index query and the prompt are then combined, so the LLM can answer with the data you provided from the index.

 ```mermaid
 graph TD